-Common Chives (Allium schoenoprasum) is a hardy, bulbous-rooted, perennial plant, indigenous to France and Great Britain.
-The leaves, which are produced in tufts, are seven or eight inches in length, erect and cylindrical, or awl-shaped.
-The bulbs are white, oval, and of small size; usually measuring about half an inch in diameter.
-The flower-stalk rises to the height of the leaves, and produces, at its extremity, a globular group of purplish, barren flowers.
+Common Chives (Allium schoenoprasum) is a hardy, bulbous-rooted, perennial plant indigenous to France and Great Britain.
+The leaves, produced in tufts, are seven or eight inches long, erect and cylindrical, or awl-shaped.
+The bulbs are white, oval, and of small size, usually measuring about half an inch in diameter.
+The flower stalk rises to the height of the leaves and produces, at its extremity, a globular group of purplish, barren flowers.

-- Leaves have mild onion flavor.
-Chop them and add to salads egg and cheese dishes, cream cheese, mashed potatoes, hamburgers, sandwich spreads, soups, stews, and sauces.
+- Leaves have a mild onion flavor.
+Chop them and add to salads, egg and cheese dishes, cream cheese, mashed potatoes, hamburgers, sandwich spreads, soups, stews, and sauces.

-- Chive bloom in mid to late summer make this an attractive border and edging plant.
+- Chive bloom in mid to late summer makes this an attractive border and edging plant.

-- Bulbs exude a substance that makes plants good companions for carrots by discouraging a harmful fungus.
+- Bulbs exude a substance that makes plants good carrot companions by discouraging a harmful fungus.

 - Hardy perennial.

 - Chives grow best in full sun in a fairly rich, moist soil, which is high in organic matter and has a pH of 6 to 8.
 Chives will, however, tolerate partial shade and most soil types.
 Chives should be fertilized several times during the growing season with a balanced commercial fertilizer or bone meal and manure.